cyber-valley/cvland/pages/gender optimization.md

 		- research by wolley suggests
 		- that groups with higher female representation
 		- tend to perform better in collaborative problem-solving and decision-making
-		- potentially leading to more innovative and effective solutions to complex challenges
+		- leading to more innovative and effective solutions to complex challenges
 	- economic growth and innovation
-		- as result of increased workforce participation
+		- as a result of a more dense resource usage needed to produce one offspring
-		- female-biased society can benefit from a larger, more diverse labor pool
+		- larger, more diverse labor pool of female-biased society
 	- environmental sustainability
 		- women are often more involved in sustainable practices and environmental conservation
 		- which can lead to better management of natural resources